arvindvenkatadri/DoingStuffinR/Modern Dive/ModernDive.md

 ### LC10.1

 If the sd(mean$time)| SFO had been say 200, we might have wanted to check if the time difference was really that high.
-And and SD of 100 would have been just OK, but either way we would have scaled the difference by the sd ( which one?) and decided if the difference was large in z-score terms.
+And an SD of 100 would have been just OK, but either way we would have scaled the difference by the sd ( which one?) and decided if the difference was large in z-score terms.